Covington History – City of Covington, Kentucky

 The HOME homebuyer assistance activity, which promotes homeownership among low- and moderate-income households, is possible only because local banks and savings and loan associations cooperate with the city to provide these prospective homeowners with mortgage loans.

 are used to complement city activities.
 City-sponsored recreational activities

-activities are held in Covington Public School buildings after school and on weekends.
+are held in Covington Public School buildings after school and on weekends.

-These facilities may be used free of charge because the city's
+These facilities may be used free of charge because the city's general fund

-organizations include: Northern Kentucky Association for the
+organizations include: Northern Kentucky Association for the Retarded,

-Interfaith Hospitality Council, Jacob's Well, Homeward Bound Runaway
+Interfaith Hospitality Council, Jacob's Well, Homeward Bound Runaway Shelter,

-Storehouse Ministries, Parish Kitchen, Transitions, Inc., and Habitat
+Storehouse Ministries, Parish Kitchen, Transitions, Inc., and Habitat for

 The city collaborates with HAC to implement the Consolidated Plan.
 The city and HAC have been co-applicants for several Drug Elimination Grants.
 These have resulted in the construction of a youth center next to the Jacob Price Homes .